chrisalexander/blog/_posts/2012/2012-07-14-guided-tour-of-felixstowe.md

 categories: life
 ---

-Last week I found myself giving a [guided tour of London](/5529).
+Last week I found myself giving a guided tour of London (#5529).
 This week I've been giving a guided tour my hometown of Felixstowe.
 As Felixstowe has much fewer attractions and they are significantly less densely populated than in London, I decided the car would be the best transport mechanism with frequent stops and photo opportunities.<br>

 Our first visit was to the Gulpher pond.
 Well out of the way around the back of town and on a quiet road, it is secluded and usually a good bet for seeing some wildlife.